-During the time I was using the free version of WordPress, I can’t really get a custom designed website but I try to make it as simple and pretty as possible.
+During the time I was using the free version of WordPress, I can’t really get a custom designed website but I try to make it as simple and pretty as possible with the free one.

-My old site had one of the oldest and plain designs that ever exist in history.
+My old site had one of the oldest and plain designs that ever existed in history.

 That’s why I decided to create my own website logos to have a little touch of my personal liking.

 It’s also great practice for a good Graphic Design portfolio in the future!